novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 He showed his observational skills to see which language the other person doesn't understand, and respond in that.

-On the other hand, Lee Hyun-woo could understand all their languages, so, it was a pice of cake.
+On the other hand, Lee Hyun-woo could understand all their languages, so, it was a piece of cake.

 Even though she initially looked amused, once they went outside after the meeting, Kim Ah-young turned apologetic.